Eleanor-Shellstrop/walken/README.md

 **Cowbell Data**

-I made three webscrapers to collect song data:
+I made three web scrapers to collect song data:
 1. `cowbell.py` This scraper ran through 4247 pages of UltimateCowbell.com[^4] to extract song information and wrote a CSV of the dataframe.
 2. `script.js` This was a manual scraper.
 RollingStone.com[^5] had a list of "The 500 Greatest Songs of All Time," which I wanted to cross-check against the UltimateCowbell list.
 Rolling Stone's site is a dynamically loaded website, so the python scraper couldn't read the contents of the HTML.
 I only needed to run the scraper on 10 pages, so I made a JavaScript code to run in the console and copy/pasted the output into a spreadsheet.
 3. `billboard.py` This scraper ran through Wikipedia's lists of the Billboard's Hot 100 Singles[^6] between 1970 and 2020 and wrote a CSV.
 This list includes any single that reached a #1 position on the charts during this time, with pages separated by decades.